JFrog (NASDAQ:FROG) Releases Q4 2021 Earnings Guidance

 JFrog (NASDAQ:FROG) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.000-$0.010 for the period, compared to the Thomson Reuters consensus estimate of $-0.030.
 The company issued revenue guidance of $57.50 million-$58.50 million, compared to the consensus revenue estimate of $57.48 million.JFrog also updated its FY 2021 guidance to $0.040-$0.050 EPS.

-Several brokerages recently weighed in on FROG.
-Zacks Investment Research upgraded JFrog from a strong sell rating to a hold rating in a report on Wednesday, October 6th.
-Needham & Company LLC increased their price objective on JFrog from $66.00 to $71.00 and gave the stock a buy rating in a report on Monday, November 8th.
-Morgan Stanley decreased their target price on JFrog from $63.00 to $40.00 and set an equal weight rating for the company in a research report on Friday, August 20th.
-Finally, Oppenheimer decreased their target price on JFrog from $61.00 to $55.00 and set an outperform rating for the company in a research report on Friday, August 6th.
-Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $62.57.
+A number of analysts have recently weighed in on the stock.
+Zacks Investment Research raised shares of JFrog from a strong sell rating to a hold rating in a research report on Wednesday, October 6th.
+Oppenheimer reduced their target price on shares of JFrog from $61.00 to $55.00 and set an outperform rating on the stock in a research report on Friday, August 6th.
+Needham & Company LLC increased their price objective on shares of JFrog from $66.00 to $71.00 and gave the company a buy rating in a research report on Monday, November 8th.
+Finally, Morgan Stanley cut their price objective on shares of JFrog from $63.00 to $40.00 and set an equal weight rating on the stock in a research report on Friday, August 20th.
+Five equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, JFrog has an average rating of Hold and a consensus price target of $62.57.

-In related news, Director Jeff Horing sold 74,535 shares of the stock in a transaction that occurred on Wednesday, September 8th.
-The shares were sold at an average price of $37.55, for a total transaction of $2,798,789.25.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Ben Haim Shlomi sold 175,000 shares of the stock in a transaction that occurred on Monday, November 15th.
-The stock was sold at an average price of $36.18, for a total transaction of $6,331,500.00.
+In related news, CEO Ben Haim Shlomi sold 175,000 shares of JFrog stock in a transaction dated Monday, November 15th.
+The stock was sold at an average price of $36.18, for a total value of $6,331,500.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Jeff Horing sold 74,535 shares of JFrog stock in a transaction dated Wednesday, September 8th.
+The shares were sold at an average price of $37.55, for a total value of $2,798,789.25.
 The disclosure for this sale can be found here.
-38.30% of the stock is currently owned by corporate insiders.
+38.30% of the stock is currently owned by company insiders.

-Several large investors have recently bought and sold shares of the stock.
-UBS Group AG boosted its position in JFrog by 147.1% in the 3rd quarter.
-UBS Group AG now owns 45,015 shares of the company’s stock valued at $1,508,000 after buying an additional 26,797 shares during the period.
-Wells Fargo & Company MN raised its stake in JFrog by 29.4% during the 2nd quarter.
-Wells Fargo & Company MN now owns 16,090 shares of the company’s stock worth $733,000 after acquiring an additional 3,659 shares in the last quarter.
-Royal Bank of Canada raised its stake in JFrog by 22.0% during the 3rd quarter.
-Royal Bank of Canada now owns 8,807 shares of the company’s stock worth $294,000 after acquiring an additional 1,591 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP acquired a new stake in JFrog during the 3rd quarter worth $230,000.
-49.87% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Dimensional Fund Advisors LP purchased a new stake in shares of JFrog during the third quarter worth about $230,000.
+Royal Bank of Canada boosted its position in JFrog by 22.0% in the third quarter.
+Royal Bank of Canada now owns 8,807 shares of the company’s stock valued at $294,000 after buying an additional 1,591 shares during the last quarter.
+Wells Fargo & Company MN lifted its holdings in JFrog by 29.4% in the second quarter.
+Wells Fargo & Company MN now owns 16,090 shares of the company’s stock valued at $733,000 after acquiring an additional 3,659 shares during the period.
+Finally, UBS Group AG lifted its holdings in JFrog by 147.1% in the third quarter.
+UBS Group AG now owns 45,015 shares of the company’s stock valued at $1,508,000 after acquiring an additional 26,797 shares during the period.
+Institutional investors own 49.87% of the company’s stock.

 About JFrog